Why is knowing how to eat lobster a useful skill in Boston?

 And Boston, with its waterfront location and nearby commercial fishing piers, gets the freshest, tastiest, and most succulent lobsters right off the boats.

-When you know how to eat lobster in its most succulent form--a whole boiled lobster, straight from the shell - you can enjoy it in many Boston seafood restaurants.
-Keep reading to
+When you know how to eat lobster in its most succulent form - a whole boiled lobster, straight from the shell - you can enjoy it in many Boston seafood restaurants without having to worry about making a huge mess or causing it to fly off your plate and land on another diner's head.

 True, seeing a whole lobster on your place, freshly boiled and bright red, can be a little intimidating the first time, to say the least.